menu

 Setting & Lifestyle

-Bozrah is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bozrah is a great place for families with children to consider.
+First of all, many other families with children live here, making Bozrah a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bozrah has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bozrah’s overall crime rate is lower than average for the country.

 Demographics

-The population of Bozrah is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.51% of adults in Bozrah have a bachelor's degree or even advanced degree.
+The citizens of Bozrah are very well educated compared to the average community in the nation: 35.51% of adults in Bozrah have a bachelor's degree or even advanced degree.

 The people who call Bozrah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bozrah residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bozrah include Polish, Italian, Irish, English, and German.